Juggernaut102/tp/docs/DeveloperGuide.md

 * **Private contact detail**: A contact detail that is not meant to be shared with others
 * **RAM**: Random Access Memory.
 Main memory of the computer, used for temporary storage of data and instructions.
 * **SSD**: Solid State Drive.
 A high speed storage device that stores data permanently.
 * **Student**: Refers to a learner or individual being taught by the user of this application.
+Interchangeable with "Person".

 --------------------------------------------------------------------------------------------------------------------